clevertree/paradigm-threat-site/app/controlled_opposition/z.md

 one!) was able to prevent the wars, even as our country continued to suffer from them.
 Essentially the Great Reset plan was predetermined before any of us were born, and it was unstoppable and completely fool-proof, and yet it was THWARTED.
 Trump and Hillary were both part of a long line of pre-selected presidents.
-Trump was supposed to lose to Hillary in 2016 who would have become the first woman president.
+Trump was supposed to lose to Hillary in 2016 who would have become the first lady president.
 She would surprise the liberals by continuing the proxy wars against Russia like any male president would have done.
 2016 was also the original date for the planned release of covid19.
 Trump was then supposed to win in 2020 to ‘put a man in charge’, but by then our military would be vaccine-injured and hopelessly compromised around the world, and Trump would have been powerless to stop the wars by